covarep/covarep/vocoder/hmpd/README.txt

       the original time.
-    * WARNING: Keep in mind that using the peak picking method instead of the aHM-LS solution, the quality is degraded! (as shown in [5]) (e.g. fricatives sound more bussy using PP than using aHM-LS).
+    * WARNING: Keep in mind that using the peak picking method instead of the aHM-LS solution, the quality is degraded! (as shown in [5]) (e.g. fricatives sound more buzzy using PP than using aHM-LS).
-    * It could be a good practice to use the speed up options for testing a prototype, whereas final evaluations should be done using the LS solution (i.e. without the speed up options).
+    * It could be a good practice to use the speed up options for testing a prototype, whereas final evaluations should be done using the LS solution.
     * For reason of replication of the published results, the slow settings are used in the HOWTO_hmpd.m file.

 By looking at the content of hmpd_analysis.m, you will notice that this function simply calls the two functions hmpd_analysis_harmonic and hmpd_analysis_features.
-Thus, if you only want to play around with the features computation and its parameters, you can replace hmpd_analysis by it content:
+Thus, if you only want to play around with the features computation and its parameters, you can replace hmpd_analysis by it content in the HOWTO_hmpd file:
     % Estimate sinusoidal harmonic parameters
     frames = hmpd_analysis_harmonic(wav, fs, f0s, opt)
     % Compute amplitude envelope and phase statistics